This webpage contains affiliate links. If you choose to make a purchase through our link, we receive a commission at no extra cost to you.

 3. Shop at Local Vendors in the Plaza

 Summertime is the perfect season to explore all that Rockefeller Center has to offer, and for shopaholics, there's no better place to go than the plaza.
 Here, you can find an array of charming stores where local vendors from around the city gather to sell their unique crafts and creative wares.

 From handmade jewelry and pottery to artwork and clothing, there are most items available to satisfy even the most discerning shopping enthusiast.
 Plus, because each vendor is locally owned and operated, you can rest assured knowing your purchases will help support small businesses in New York City.

 While exploring the many stalls found in The Plaza at Rockefeller Center, you can also enjoy live music performances by stunning performers scattered throughout its gardens and plazas.
 Here, visitors can sit down with a cold beverage while they take in some of the finest musical talents New York has to offer.

-When the summer weather arrives and the days grow longer, there is no better place to catch up on the latest movie releases or experience classic Broadway shows than in Rockefeller Center.
+When the summer weather arrives and the days grow longer, there is no better place to catch up on the latest movie releases or experience classic Broadway shows from Rockefeller Center.
 Located in Midtown Manhattan, this iconic center offers some of the best cinema experiences for both tourists and locals alike.